 It’s just a joke, there’s no University of Kansas flag, but Todd’s fleshy face reddens.
 He glares at Andy, nostrils trembling.
-I can just about hear the scream of a train whistle somewhere off in the distance, but I know it’s all in my head, the beast seeking to breathe life into something, anything, which is what it does.
+I can just about hear the scream of an angry train whistle somewhere inside of him, but it’s all in my head, the beast seeking to breathe life into something, anything, which is what it does.

 Todd sits unmoving but his eyes are speaking volumes.
 They’re telling Andy that he’s relatively small as humans go, that it would be easy, even enjoyable, to dislocate just about any part of his body.
 His eyes have narrowed down to Bunsen burner-like flames.

 Andy, all smiles, isn’t fazed.
 “Just kidding, I love Kansas!
 Kidding, come on, Todd,” he says.
 And the truth is, he probably does.
 Not because he’s been there, though he may have been, but due to the loyalty of the gridiron.
 Andy is all sports, all the time.
 Plus, he doesn’t care.
 Like most of the people at this gathering, Andy lives to drink and toss off one-liners and watch sports and spew out pretty much whatever nonsense bubbles into his head.
 But even with his disarming charm, the concrete pillar in the too-large jacket and tie across the table doesn’t see the joke.